I want you to think of a time when your teacher got excited about something. Got a little bit too excited, didn’t he?!

 Algebraic math involves writing equations that are solved for specific variables.

-Sport announcers are so much more than just voices on the radio!
+Sports announcers are so much more than just voices on the radio!
 They use algebra to calculate new scores, explain betting odds, and state general facts, which is why it’s important for them to understand how those numbers work in order to do their jobs correctly by ramping it up with enthusiasm, knowledge, and numbers!